jnozzi/cocoadev.com/markdown/ImplementingAGoogleSearchInMyBrowser.md

 ----

-General/ObjectiveC doesn't support support concatenation using the + operator.
+ObjectiveC doesn't support support concatenation using the + operator.
 Try using the     -stringByAppendingString: method instead.
 You'll have to do quite a bit more preprocessing on your query string in the long run (i.e. replacing spaces with + signs, %-encoding non-alphanumerics, etc.), but that should get you started.-- Bo

 ----